shaunlebron/pacman-mazegen/README.md

   [Clingo](http://potassco.sourceforge.net/#clingo) solution that specifies declarative constraints.
 This [blog post](http://eis-blog.ucsc.edu/2011/10/map-generation-speedrun/) is a good introduction to map generation using Clingo.
-- The 'spanningtree' folder contains a yet to be explored way to apply a modified version of conventional maze generation algorithms.
+- The 'spanningtree' folder is a lead to apply a modified version of conventional maze generation algorithms.
+- The 'tetris' folder contains a solution for stacking pieces in a tetris like manner.

 Original Maps
 -------------